code-tortoise/blog/_posts/2024-02-01-help-framework.md

 <img src="/public/images/green_blog_test.png">

-To remove the test page from the automatic sidebar, I added an AND statment determining any post titled "Test" should be removed from the sidebar "{% if node.title != null <span style="color:blue">and node.title != "Test"</span> %}".
-Leaving the Test page seperate from sidebar and reachable only if searching for it.
+To remove the test page from the automatic sidebar, I added an AND statment determining any post titled "Test" should be removed from the sidebar {% raw %}"{% if node.title != null <span style="color:blue">and node.title != "Test"</span> %}".{% endraw %} Leaving the Test page seperate from sidebar and reachable only if searching for it.